adarshaacharya/bricks/README.md

 - Backend will create a JWT token and send it back to the frontend in cookies
 - Backend will redirec the user to `localhost:3000` with the JWT token in the cookies
 - Frontend will store the in the cookies and use it for further requests

+# Commands

+Database seeding happens in two ways with Prisma ORM: manually with `prisma db seed` and automatically in `prisma migrate dev` and prisma migrate reset.